-Estate agents have just been given the go-ahead to market my basement flat in Haggerston.
-Conveyancing lawyers have not yet been instructed, but I have just received a yearly service charge demand – Do I pay up?
+I have just appointed agents to market my ground floor flat in Haggerston.
+Conveyancing is yet to be initiated, however I have just had a quarterly service charge demand – Do I pay up?

-It best that you discharge the invoice as normal because all ground rent and service payments will be apportioned on completion, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the subsequent invoice date.
+Your conveyancing lawyer is likely to suggest that you should discharge the invoice as you normally would given that all rents and service payments will be allotted on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the subsequent invoice date.
 Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
-Having a clear account will assist your cause and will leave you no worse off financially.
+This will smooth the conveyancing process.

-I have given up negotiating a lease extension in Haggerston.
+We have reached the end of our tether in trying to purchase the freehold in Haggerston.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

-An example of a Lease Extension decision for a Haggerston residence is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension case for a Haggerston premises is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
-This case was in relation to 2 flats.
+This case related to 2 flats.
 The unexpired term was 72.39 years.